ibm-cloud-docs/vpc/lb-faqs.md

 {: #error-certificate-instance}
 {: faq}

-* The certificate instance CRN might not be valid.
+* The Secrets Manager instance CRN might not be valid.
 * You probably don't have authorization granted service-to-service.
 See [SSL offloading](#ssl-offloading-and-required-authorizations) for details.

 ## Why am I receiving a `401 Unauthorized Error` code?